musicrizz/MyContex/README.md

 ```

-* create multiple program in one context :
+* create multiple glsl programs in one context :
-*for example in previous CONTEX_1 two program with uniform buffer and one program in CONTEX_2*
+*for example in the following code, we use previous CONTEX_1 to create two program with uniform buffer and in CONTEX_2 I create a standard glsl program*

+  complete example is [MultipleContext](https://github.com/musicrizz/Multiple-Context-GLFW-example) or //TOdo

 ```cpp